we are so excited that you are interested in baptism! Watch/read below to learn more.

-We are so excited for you that you have an interest in baptism.
-More than anything we are excited about the work that God is doing in your heart.
-This is not meant to be an exhaustive treatment of baptism but just a guide to help you consider this next step in following Jesus.
+We are so excited about the work that God is doing in your heart.
+This page is not meant to be an exhaustive treatment of baptism but a guide to help you consider this next step in following Jesus.
 Baptism is at the very heart of the Great Commission that Jesus gave to the church.
 He told his followers to “make disciples of all nations baptizing them in the name of the Father, Son, and Holy Spirit, teaching them to obey all that I have commanded you…” (Matthew 28:18-20).
-So, clearly baptism is important.
-So, we want to briefly state why then help you take the next step.
+We encourage you to watch the video above then scroll through the questions below.
+Finally, fill out the form if you would like to take part in our next baptism.

 Baptism is primarily two things: a statement and a picture.
 First, baptism is a statement.
 Baptism is the biblical way for a person to identify him/herself with Jesus Christ.
 Throughout the book of Acts, we see a consistent pattern: people trust in Jesus to save them and they are baptized.
 Baptism is a way of saying, “I am identifying myself as a follower of Jesus and I am trusting in His death and resurrection to save me from my sin.”
 It’s a statement of belief and identification.
 Baptism is also a picture.
 When the person stands in the water before being baptized, that represents their life before trusting Jesus.
 They were alive to sin, following and obeying it as their master.
 When the person is put completely underneath the water, that represents the fact that they died to sin when they became a believer; they turned away from sin to follow Jesus.
 When the person comes up out of the water and is completely wet, that represents the new life they have because of Jesus.
 They have been washed clean from sin – not because their bodies are wet but because they have been forgiven by God because of Jesus’ death in their place (see Romans 6:1-4, Acts 2:38, 1 Peter 3:21-22).